Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Introduction

-Verification of distributions (a.k.a.\ the identity testing problem) has a long history~\cite{idtestclose,idtesttwo,optidtest,structidtest,idtestlower,idtestupper,Canonne20}.
-However, to the best of our knowledge, little work has studied the setting in which the unknown distribution is promised to be efficiently samplable.
+Verification of distributions (a.k.a.\ the identity testing problem) has a long history~\cite{idtestclose,optidtest,structidtest,idtestlower,idtestupper,Canonne20}.
+However, to the best of our knowledge, few works have studied the setting in which the unknown distribution is promised to be efficiently samplable.
 Therefore, here we will only mention the closely related result of Aaronson~\cite{Aaronson14}.

 Aaronson~\cite{Aaronson14} showed that $\mathbf{SampBQP}\neq\mathbf{SampBPP}$ if and only if $\mathbf{FBQP}\neq\mathbf{FBPP}$.
-In proving this result, Aaronson implicitly showed that every efficiently samplable distribution is adaptively-verifiable with \emph{only polynomially many samples}.
-However, the paper does not give a formal definition of verification, and the verification algorithm presented requires exponential time.
-(In fact, it is often claimed that verification of sampling-based quantum advantage requires exponentially many samples~\cite{HKEG19}; hence the quantum-advantage community may not be aware that polynomially many samples suffice for distribution verification under a reasonable definition.)
+In proving this result, Aaronson implicitly showed that every efficiently-samplable distribution is verifiable with \emph{only polynomially many samples}.
+However, the paper does not give a formal definition of verification, and the verification algorithm presented requires exponential time.\footnote{\cite{Aaronson14} already observed the issue, and pointed out that by considering space-bounded Kolmogorov complexity, at least $\mathbf{PSPACE}$ verification is possible.} In fact, it is often claimed that verification of sampling-based quantum advantage requires exponentially many samples~\cite{HKEG19}\footnote{\cite{HKEG19} considers the setting where the unknown distribution is not-necessarily efficient, and therefore cannot be applied to our setting (and the standard setting in sampling-based quantum advantage) where the unknown distribution is efficiently samplable.}; hence the quantum-advantage community may not be aware that polynomially many samples suffice for distribution verification under a reasonable definition.
 By contrast, we formally define distribution verification and improve the exponential-time verification algorithm.

-\paragraph{Distribution Learning.} \if0 Verification of distributions is related to distribution learning~\cite{C:BFKL93}.
-In distribution learning, we are given samples \(x_1,\dots,x_t\) that are independently drawn from \(\cD(z)\) without knowing \(z\), and must output a hypothesis \(z^*\) such that \(\Delta(\cD(z),\cD(z^*))\) is small.
-Here, \(\cD\) denotes some PPT or QPT algorithm, and \(\Delta(\cD(z),\cD(z^*))\) is the statistical distance between \(\cD(z)\) and \(\cD(z^*)\).
-It has been shown that the average-case hardness of learning PPT-samplable (resp.\ QPT-samplable) distributions follows from the existence of OWFs (resp.\ OWPuzzs)~\cite{FOCS:HirNan23,HM25}.